josh-allen-sigma/lmnh_data_pipeline/README.md

 ## Project Context

-The Liverpool Museum of Natural History (LMNH) hosts hundreds of thousands of visitors every year, coming to view award-winning exhibitions such as "Fossils of the Ancient Nile" and "Inordinately Fond: Biodiversity in Beetles".

-LMNH's core mission is 'to provide value to the Liverpool community and the wider public'.
-As part of this mission, the museum regularly collects data on visitor satisfaction and wellbeing, which is then used to target exhibition development and maintenance.
-In the past, the museum has collected this data through written surveys and online reviews, but LMNH has recently secured funding for a new project focused on gathering immediate user feedback.
-This project is currently being trialled in several key exhibitions.

-"Smiley Face Survey Kiosks" have been placed at the exits of the exhibitions; visitors are asked to rate their experience of the exhibition on a five-point scale (from 😡 to 😀).
-Each kiosk features two other buttons: an "assistance" button, for general enquiries, and an "emergency" button for immediate support.

-While the kiosks are currently operational, nothing is actually being done with the visitor data yet.
-LMNH wants to develop an automated pipeline that would combine, store, and analyse all the kiosk data automatically, allowing museum staff to access continually-updating information on the museum's operation.
+The Liverpool Museum of Natural History (LMNH) welcomes hundreds of thousands of visitors annually to its award-winning exhibitions.
+Committed to serving the community, LMNH collects visitor feedback to improve exhibitions.
+Traditionally using surveys and reviews, the museum is now trialling "Smiley Face Survey Kiosks" at key exhibitions, allowing visitors to rate their experience and request assistance.
+While the kiosks are operational, the data is not yet being utilized.
+LMNH aims to develop an automated system to collect, store, and analyze this data in real time for better operational insights.

 ## The Solution